 - Next, follow the instructions to install the macOS developer beta.
 System Preferences will automatically open, and you will see the Software Update screen.
 In case you do not, click the () Apple logo in the top left corner → Select System Preferences → Click Software Update.

-Note: If even now you do not see an update for macOS Big Sur, restart your Mac and then go to Software Update section.
+Note: If even now you do not see an update for macOS Big Sur, restart your Mac and then go to the Software Update section

 - Here you can see the macOS Big Sur developer beta option.
 Click Upgrade Now and wait for the download to finish.
 Depending on your internet speed it may take a while.